sarangmaan/FinCap/README.md

     *This runs the UI on http://localhost:5173*

 **Option B: Production / Deployment**
 Deploy to a host like Vercel or Render.
-Ensure you set the `API_KEY` environment variable in your hosting provider's dashboard.
+Ensure you set the `GROQ_API_KEY` environment variable in your hosting provider's dashboard.

 ## 🚀 Features
-*   **Market Analysis**: Deep dives into stocks, crypto, and indices using real-time Google Search data.
+*   **Market Analysis**: Deep dives into stocks, crypto, and indices.
 *   **Portfolio Tracker**: Manual portfolio entry with AI risk auditing.
 *   **Bubble Scope**: Dedicated mode to detect overvalued sectors and crash risks.
 *   **Visual Reports**: Markdown reports, risk gauges, and interactive charts.

 ## 🔒 Security Note
 The frontend never sees your API key.
-It is stored securely on the server (or serverless function) via `process.env.API_KEY`.
+It is stored securely on the server (or serverless function) via `process.env.GROQ_API_KEY`.